anikem/anikem.github.io/_posts/2019-06-06-attention.md

 ---
 title: May I have your attention please ?
-excerpt: "The vanilla attention mechanism and its numerous variants explored in Visual Question Answering"
+excerpt: "The attention mechanism and its numerous variants explored in Visual Question Answering"
 header:
   overlay_color: "#1d1d1d"
 classes: wide